-2. Personal Hygiene
+Personal Hygiene

-- A. Fingernails - 1.
-Should be short enough not to be seen over fingers if viewed from the palm side. - 2.
-Nail polish should not be worn since it harbors bacteria. - 3.
-Fake nails, acrylics, or gels may not be worn in the clinical areas
+- A. Fingernails

+- 1. Should be short enough not to be seen over fingers if viewed from the palm side.

+- 2. Fake nails, acrylics, gels, any other unnatural nail finish, and fingernail polish is not allowed.

-B. Hair
+- B. Hair

 - 1. Clean and neat.

 - 2. Style should be controlled, off the collar and away from the face.

 - 3. No unnatural hair colors.

-- 4. No exaggerated hairstyles.